 I take a deep breath and raise my hands to pacify him.

-“Listen, I’m sorry you had to witness me touching myself in the street.
-I often forget that others can see me, and I didn’t even care much about that back when I could breathe through my original body.
+“Listen, I’m sorry you had to witness me touching myself.
+I often forget that others can see me, and I didn’t even care much about that back when I breathed through my original body.
 If I offended you, I apologize.”

 A woman holding a child’s hand, both people covered by the woman’s umbrella, hurry to pass by this mess on the other side of the street.
 The Eastern European man gets worried, or embarrassed, because he follows them discreetly with his gaze before glaring at me again.

-“Get in my car,” he orders me with an icy tone.
+“Get in my car,” he orders me icily.
 “We need to talk about this.”

-I take a couple of steps back, and the pointy surface of the hedge ends up touching the back of my head.
+I take a couple of steps back, and the pointy surface of the hedge ends up poking the back of my head.
 This is escalating weirdly and quickly.